 Feeling sad after a breakup, divorce, or bereavement is normal – and sometimes “sad” seems too small of a word.
 There’s nothing as heartbreaking as experiencing the loss of someone you love.
 Many people struggle with the delicate balance of moving on from their loss and the need to fully grieve this painful and complicated experience.
 Grief is a natural and necessary human response to loss that includes a range of feelings and reactions, from denial to anger to depression.

 Our loved ones may understand our need to grieve when we experience the death of a loved one, though they might never know the depths of what we’re feeling.
 But the loss of a relationship due to breakup can also be hard to work through if people don’t “see” the impact the loss is having on you.
-Well-meaning friends might tell you to “move on” or “chin up” and your sense of grief can intensify under this type of subtle criticism.
-But it’s good for us to work through our grief and fully express our pain while still embracing hope for our future.
+Well-meaning friends might tell you to “move on” or “chin up,” and your sense of grief can intensify under this type of subtle criticism.
+But it’s good for us to work through our grief and fully express our pain while feeling cynical about love.

 Love And Loss

-One of the hardest things about loving someone is that we can often love someone who we know we shouldn’t marry.
-Whether it’s not having the same spiritual convictions, or whether there is some type of toxicity they bring to the relationship that you know will put you under, you can very much yearn for someone that at the same time you know you must give up.
+One of the hardest things about loving someone is that we can often love someone and ask ourselves, is this person right for me?
+Or does god tell us who to marry?
+Whether it’s not having the same spiritual convictions or whether there is some type of toxicity they bring to the relationship that you know will put you under, you can very much yearn for someone that at the same time you know you must give up.

 On the other hand, you may have been “released” from a relationship in a cruel way, blinded by the quick cut-off.
 Regardless of how the loss occurred, you may be in the throws of grief and wondering if there is a way out of the dark sad feelings you’re experiencing.